 As always, these commands can be accessed through the Context menu.

 The Ctrl + C shortcut can also be used to copy the last result from the Calculator application and the current paragraph in the Library application.

+Search on Wikipedia, on Wiktionary and in WordNet

+With the Braille Editor, it is possible to obtain more information about a specific word by performing a search on Wikipedia, on Wiktionary or in WordNet.
+These 3 modules can be accessed via the Context menu, under the Edit submenu, or you can press the following shortcuts:

+Search on Wikipedia: Ctrl + Shift + W

+Search on Wiktionary: Ctrl + D

+Search in WordNet: Ctrl + Shift + D

+Note: You can obtain more information about these modules in the section “Modules available in multiple applications”.

 Using Read Mode